 From 1987-1993 the legal birth certificate of an adopted person was known as “Form 21”.

 Since 1993 legal birth certificates for adopted people have looked the same as legal birth certificates for non-adopted people.

 BDM holds all of the Melbourne County Court adoption records from before 1988.
 BDM also holds some Petty Sessions records and Supreme Court records.

-Since 1988 the BDM has received and held the Memoranda of an Adoption Order.
+Since 1988 BDM has received and held the Memoranda of an Adoption Order.
 The Court Records have been kept by the Court granting the adoption.

 To apply for a copy of an Adoption Order please contact an Approved Adoption Information Service:

 Ph: 03 9521 5666.